School of Public Health Service Day

 What is Service Day?

 The School of Public Health exists to help our neighbors near and far.
-Service Day puts that into practice with one mass day of volunteering on March 24th, 2018, which falls just before the start of Public Health Week worldwide (April 2-8).
+Service Day puts that into practice with one mass day of volunteering on Saturday, April 13, 2019.

 Service Day connects the School of Public Health community - including students, alumni, faculty and staff - by promoting health and engaging the community.
 Groups and individuals will volunteer in their local communities while representing the School of Public Health.
 It is centered around a project that can help make a difference in your local community.
 Examples include volunteering at a food bank, painting a community center, and planting a community garden.